asciinema/asciinema-player/src/parser/README.md

 ```

 `parseLogs` function parses a log file into a recording which prints one log
 line every half a second.

 This replays logs at a fixed rate.
 That's not very fun to watch.
-If log lines started with a timestamp (where 0.0
+If log lines
-means start of the recording) followed by log message then the timestamp could
+started with a timestamp (where 0.0 means start of the recording) followed by
-be used for frame timing.
+log message then the timestamp could be used for event timing.

 For example: